EquiMed logo.

 Prevention

 Proper trimming and shoeing are the most important factors in preventing contracted heels.
-The services of a good farrier are necessary for keeping a horses hooves healthy and in the best shape possible.
+The services of a good farrier are necessary for keeping a horses hoofs healthy and in the best shape possible.

-Daily visual and digital inspection of a horse's hooves will catch many problems before they become serious.
-Keeping pastures and arenas in good condition, with a regularly scheduled liming of pastures and paddocks, helps to minimize bacteria in the environment and keep hooves healthy.
+Daily visual and digital inspection of a horse's hoofs will catch many problems before they become serious.
+Keeping pastures and arenas in good condition with regularly scheduled liming of pastures and paddocks helps to minimize bacteria in the environment and keep hoofs healthy.

 Adhering to a regular shoeing and trimming schedule is crucial.
 Every six to eight weeks, a competent farrier should examine, trim, and either adjust shoes or reshoe the horse if necessary.